Here is the 2020 Camp HandiGuide in PDF format. The Guide provides lots of helpful information about preparations and fun in Camp.

 WHAT IS PROVIDED:

 Wilderness camp has only trees, the lake, the beach, and space — plus outhouses.

 There is firewood to be found on the beach and around the property and clean water and air.

 Almost all tasks are done by volunteers, including you.

-The volunteer camp director collects fees and organizes volunteer boat operators.
-Boat operators must have a Dept of Transport Boat Operator Card.
-Other than that, nobody “runs” things.
+The volunteer camp director collects fees, organizes volunteer boat operators, and oversees general operations of the site.
+Boat operators must have a Dept. of Transport Boat Operator Card.
 There are basic tools (shovel, ax, saw) available in the camp supplies tent.
 They are there for you to borrow and return.

 WHAT TO BRING:

 Come prepared for warm, hot, cold or rainy weather:

 - A tent, with fly